 For more details, contact us in M1-24 or call (215) 751-8025.

 INSTITUTE FOR COMMUNITY ENGAGEMENT AND CIVIC LEADERSHIP

-The Institute for Community Engagement and Civic Leadership is the College's home for volunteerism, service-learning, community outreach and partnerships.
+The Institute for Community Engagement and Civic Leadership is the College's home for volunteerism, community-engaged learning, outreach and partnerships.